-In addition to emphasizing commercial waste prevention as a focus area for grants to local governments and for technical assistance to businesses and local governments, DEQ developed a statewide strategy to guide waste prevention and reuse activities in Oregon to achieve these new waste prevention goals.
+In addition to emphasizing commercial waste prevention as a focus area for grants to local governments and for technical assistance to businesses and local governments, DEQ is developing a statewide strategy to guide waste prevention and reuse activities in Oregon to achieve these new waste prevention goals.
+In 2005, Oregon failed to meet the first waste prevention goal (see chart on previous page).

 An increasingly important solid waste reduction issue is how to manage electronics waste.
-A task force created by legislation (SB 867) in the 2003 session is studying this problem.
-Oregon DEQ also has been an active partner in the National Electronics Product Stewardship Initiative that is seeking a product-stewardship-based solution to handling electronics waste.
+DEQ conducted a survey of electronics collectors and processors in 2006 to determine the existing infrastructure for managing waste electronics in the state.
+DEQ is working on legislation regarding electronics recovery for the 2007 Session.
+DEQ also has been an active partner in the National Electronics Product Stewardship Initiative, which is seeking a product-stewardship-based solution to handling electronics waste.

 Oregon is a national leader in recycling.
-The Bottle Bill (1971) resulted in a 90 percent capture of carbonated beverage containers and an 80 percent reduction in roadside litter within two years of passage.
-Recycling is further encouraged through the Recycling Opportunity Act (1983) calling for curbside recycling and drop-off depots and the Oregon Recycling Act (1991) requiring the state to purchase recycled products.
+The Bottle Bill (1971) resulted in a 90 percent capture of carbonated beverage containers and an 80 percent reduction in roadside litter within two years of passage, although an increasing percentage of beverage containers are not covered by the law.
+Recycling is further encouraged through the Recycling Opportunity Act (1983), which provides for curbside recycling and drop-off depots, and the Oregon Recycling Act (1991), requiring the state to purchase recycled products.
 For additional information, refer to the Background Brief on Recycling.

 A small but important part of Oregon's solid waste management program is the household hazardous waste (HHW) program.
 This program focuses on education and provides grants to local governments to help them establish permanent HHW collection facilities.
-Under this program rules were developed for the labeling of mercury-containing thermometers as required by legislation passed in 2001.
+Under this program, rules were developed for the labeling of mercury-containing thermometers as required by legislation passed in 2001.
+There are currently several mercury collection programs underway.